Skip to main content

 • Morgan Gilbert, Arts Administration, 2025 UK Eller & Billings Student Research Award, "Berea College's Weaving Program."

-• Riccardo P. D'Amato, 2025 James S. Brown Graduate Student Award for Research in Appalachia, "Solving Half the Problem: The Kentucky Water Pollution Control Commission."
+• Riccardo P. D'Amato, History, 2025 James S. Brown Graduate Student Award for Research in Appalachia, "Solving Half the Problem: The Kentucky Water Pollution Control Commission."

 Register for the Zoom link to join